-Some time ago, me and some friends, we had a drinking session in my garage.
+Some time ago, I and some friends, had a drinking session in my garage.

 Folks called for cabs and slowly went home.
-Next day, I called Johny to ask if he is feeling alright after booze overload.
-How surprised I was when he told me that he is OK and last night he bought an Amiga 600 .... from a taxi driver.
+The next day, I called Johny to ask if he is feeling alright after booze overload.
+How surprised I was when he told me that he is OK and last night he bought an Amiga 600 …. from a taxi driver.

 After a bit of cleaning, I soldered on tantalum caps instead of electrolytic simply because I had’em in my drawer.

-I've also noticed other dried out cap so I've removed it and put new one instead.
-Also, I've replaced few other caps just to make sure it won't fail too soon.
+I’ve also noticed another dried-out cap so I’ve removed it and put a new one instead.
+Also, I’ve replaced a few other caps just to make sure it won’t fail too soon.

 That was an easy fix and Amiga 600 was alive again.
 Here is a video of it.

-Stock A600 has only 1MB of ChipRAM which is not enough to run most of the demoscene stuff nowadays so I've installed two RAM expansions.
-One connected through expansion connector which gives me additional 1MB of ChipRAM and a second is laid directly on a CPU and gives 8MB of FastRAM.
+Stock A600 has only 1MB of ChipRAM which is not enough to run most of the demoscene stuff nowadays so I’ve installed two RAM expansions.
+One is connected through an expansion connector gives me an additional 1MB of ChipRAM and a second is laid directly on a CPU and gives 8MB of FastRAM.

 Here are photos of both expansions installed and working.

-I've used standard CF2IDE adapter which is small and fits inside a case without any problems.
-Cutting a slot wasn't a big deal.
-I simply took some measurements, drilled few starting holes and filed rest of plastic to get a rectangular shape.
+I’ve used a standard CF2IDE adapter which is small and fits inside a case without any problems.
+Cutting a slot wasn’t a big deal.
+I simply took some measurements, drilled a few starting holes, and filed the rest of the plastic to get a rectangular shape.

 Here is an outcome.

-And here is how it looks from an inside.
+And here is how it looks from the inside.

 Since it is Amiga 600TDP – The Dark Project, obviously I’ve needed to paint the whole case and figure out how to get a black keyboard.